CarlTBarnes/StringTheory-Tools/README.md

 ## Split Theory

-Try out many StringTheory Split calls and view the results without writing code.
+Try out several StringTheory Split calls and view the results without writing code.
+Split() has 8 parameters that on this window you can work out by just filling in the blanks.

  The test data can be loaded from a file, the clipboard, or typed into the Text control at the bottom of the windows.
  View buttons use BigBangTheory to show the String Value, Lines split, or those lines split again into Columns.